-The Bone Health Program at TSAOG Orthopaedics & Spine was created as a Fracture Liaison Service (FLS) to identify those patients presenting with fractures that might indicate osteoporosis.
+The Bone Health Program at TSAOG Orthopaedics & Spine was created to identify those patients presenting with fractures that might indicate osteoporosis.
 We will investigate to determine if osteoporosis is present, and, if needed, start the patient on a course of treatment to manage their osteoporosis to reduce their risk of future fractures.
 Is it time for your fracture-vention?

 Orthopedic surgeons treat fractures all the time, but did you know that certain fractures can be a sign of a more serious underlying problem?
 If you are over the age of 50 and experience one of the following types of fractures, you should be screened for osteoporosis: